shota-yasunaga/CardBenefitTracker/README.md

 - **Custom Cards**: Add user-defined credit cards
 - **Benefit Calendar**: Timeline view of benefits throughout the year

+## 📬 Support & Feature Requests

+For help or to request new features, please email [shotadevelops@gmail.com](mailto:shotadevelops@gmail.com).

 ## 📜 License

 This project is open source and available under the MIT License.